 Thalassemia Treatment Fund

 Roya is an 8-year old girl from Laghman, Afghanistan.
 Like many children in the region, Roya has been diagnosed with Thalassemia, a blood disorder where there are fewer red blood cells in the body than normal.
 Roya has a severe form of the disorder, which results in an enlarged spleen that is deadly if not treated.
-For her treatment, Roya must seek treatment in Iran.
-Child Foundation and partner organizations have organized for Roya and her parents to be granted visas and have purchased plane tickets for them to travel to Iran on January 27th.
-It is estimated that the entire procedure will cost several thousand dollars, and a generous donor is covering the majority of those medical expenses.
-We are rooting for dear Roya, and wishing her a speedy recovery.
+For her treatment, Roya had treatment in Iran.
+Child Foundation and partner organizations organized visas and plane travel to Iran on January 27, 2019.
+A generous donor covered the majority of medical expenses.

-In honor of Roya, we are raising funds for other Afghan children that require immediate medical attention as a result of Thalassemia.
-Our Thalassemia room at Mazar Sharif Hospital in Afghanistan provides routine treatments for Thalassemia patients.
+As of 2019, Roya and her parents safely arrived in Iran and she was administered to the Dr. Sheikh Hospital in Mashad for treatment.
+Her recovery is a win for us all.
+In honor of Roya, we are raising funds for other Afghan children that require medical care.
 For more severe cases such as Roya’s, surgery or hospitalization is needed.
-For this, we are starting a Thalassemia Treatment Fund for other children like Roya.
-Your tax-deductible donation of any amount can help other children like Roya get treatment and go back to being a child and attending school.
+Your tax-deductible donation can help other children like Roya get treatment and go back to being a child and attending school.

 What is Thalassemia